Kotlin/kotlinx.coroutines/docs/basics.md

 Here `runBlocking<Unit> { ... }` works as an adaptor that is used to start the top-level main coroutine.
 We explicitly specify its `Unit` return type, because a well-formed `main` function in Kotlin has to return `Unit`.

-This is also a way to write unit-tests for suspending functions:
+This is also a way to write unit tests for suspending functions:

 <!--- INCLUDE
 import kotlinx.coroutines.*